hpcc-systems/DataMgmt/README.md

 	newData := DATASET([{'Bill', 35}], MyRecLayout);
 	DataMgmt.GenData.WriteData('~my_data_store', newData);

-This would result in something like (indented to show the relationship):
+This would result in something like the following (indented to show the relationship):

 	my_data_store
 		my_data_store::gen_1